 Shanul’s operatic debut came in 2014 with Opera Australia as Don Ramiro in Rossini’s La Cenerentola for the Victorian Schools’ Tour.
 He made his mainstage debut for the company at the Sydney Opera House as Madman in Berg’s Wozzeck (2019) and has since performed the roles of Il Conte di Libenskof in Rossini’s Il viaggio a Reims and the Student in Reimann’s The Ghost Sonata to critical acclaim in both Sydney and Melbourne (2019).
 For 2020, Shanul was due to make his French opera debut as Léopold in Olivier Py’s production of Halévy’s La Juive.

-Shanul regularly appears as a soloist for the company’s Great Opera Hits concert series and also appeared in concert with the Australian Opera and Ballet Orchestra in 2019 for Mazda Opera in the Domain which was broadcast live on ABC Classic FM.
+Shanul regularly appears as a soloist for the company’s Great Opera Hits concert series and also appeared in concert with the Opera Australia Orchestra in 2019 for Mazda Opera in the Domain which was broadcast live on ABC Classic FM.
 Shanul has also understudied the roles of Andrés in Wozzeck, Riccardo Percy and Gennaro in Donizetti’s Anna Bolena and Lucrezia Borgia for Opera Australia.

 With other companies most notably, Shanul has appeared as Il Conte di Libenskof for the Bolshoi Theatre of Russia in Moscow (2020 & 2019) and the Rossini Opera Festival in Pesaro, Italy (2018), Il Conte d’Almaviva in Rossini’s Il barbiere di Siviglia for Teatro del Giglio in Lucca, Italy (2018) and Ernesto in Donizetti’s Don Pasquale for Teatro Martinetti in Pavia, Italy (2017).
 Also in 2018, he represented the Rossini Opera Festival at the prestigious LaVerdi Auditorium in Milan as the tenor soloist in Rossini’s Stabat Mater and at the Norwegian National Opera in Oslo.
 In addition, he has also performed the roles of Florville in Rossini’s Il Signor Bruschino, the title role in Massenet’s Werther and the tenor soloist in Mendelssohn’s oratorio Elijah.